obechhh/SistemesInteractius_240128/Delivery2_SheepRescue/readme.txt

 	- Added fireworks to make it more cartoonish.
 	- Added some fireballs to the bales shot to make it more visual.
 	- Added some interactive walls that delimit the playable area that fall when are touched.
+	- Added heart rotation when sheep is collected.
 	- Instructed the sheeps to jump.
 - Added sound effects:
-	- shooting, receiving damage, sheep falling and background music for main menu and game scene.
+	- Added for shooting, sheep collected, sheep falling and background music for main menu and game scene.
-	- shortened original game scene music for optimization and compression.
+	- Shortened original game scene music for optimization and compression.
 - Added Chronometer at the top.